jdhwpgmbca/pcapture/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

-- The idea for the project is to use the Wireshark dumpcap.exe (or tcpdump) program to capture packets into a temporary .pcapng file, then retrieve the capture at an arbitrary later time.
+- The idea for the project is to use the Wireshark `dumpcap.exe` (or `tcpdump`) program to capture packets into a temporary .pcapng file, then retrieve the capture at an arbitrary later time.
-- There are eight commands: startAll, startGoose, startGSE, startSV, stop, read and delete and list.
+- There are eight commands: `startAll`, `startGoose`, `startGSE`, `startSV`, `stop`, `read`, `delete` and `list`.
-- The project can be secured using an OpenID-connect compatible server like Keycloak.
+- The project can be secured using an `OpenID-connect` compatible server like `Keycloak`.
 - The start commands return a unique UUID (Universally Unique Identifier), which is then used as a path parameter for the other commands (except list).

 ## Status and Future Directions

-- At this point the web service must tie in with a an OpenID-connect authentication server like Keycloak.
+- At this point the web service must tie in with a an `OpenID-connect` authentication server like `Keycloak`.
 - There is now a rudimentary web-based user interface that allows you to start/stop/download/delete captures.
-- I suggest that you create a settings.xml file in your maven $HOME/.m2 directory to store the ${auth.server.url} property which should point to your keycloak server.
+- I suggest that you create a settings.xml file in your maven `$HOME/.m2` directory to store the `${auth.server.url}` property which should point to your keycloak server.
 See below for an example.
-- I also suggest you create a .env file in the top level project directory.
+- I also suggest you create a `.env` file in the top level project directory.
 This holds environment settings for Quarkus when running from the local folder (does *NOT* affect production jar).
 - The program now works on both Windows and Linux.
 - The program also works inside a Docker container with some caveats.
-It must be run with the --privileged and --net=host flags.
+It must be run with the `--privileged` and `--net=host` flags.
-- The docker --net=host flag is a problem on Windows.
+- The docker `--net=host` flag is a problem on Windows.
 At this point in time, it doesn't work at all because there's no bridging between the Docker Linux VM and the Windows physical interface.
-  As a workaround, I've removed the --net=host and added -p 8080:8080 flags.
+  As a workaround, I've removed the `--net=host` and added `-p 8080:8080` flags.
 However, while you can connect to the interface and capture packets, you're only able to do it on the Docker private network - which isn't really useful.
-- I'm now using an Alpine Linux based Docker image, and use tcpdump rather than Wireshark's dumpcap program.
+- I'm now using an `Alpine Linux` based `Docker` image, and use `tcpdump` rather than Wireshark's `dumpcap` program.
-- I can always switch back to Wireshark's dumpcap if we need it, but that would greatly increase the Docker image size.
+- I can always switch back to Wireshark's `dumpcap` if we need it, but that would greatly increase the Docker image size.
-- It's unlikely that you'll be able to run it inside a Kubernetes cluster, because Kubernetes uses separate internal Pod networks.
+- It's unlikely that you'll be able to run it inside a `Kubernetes` cluster, because `Kubernetes` uses separate internal Pod networks.
 Most traffic is redirected into Kubernetes clusters via LoadBalancer and Ingress resources.
 - You may want to write a separate standalone client web application to furthur separate the client from the back-end service in terms of security.
 - There may also be other reasons why you'd want a different client.
-I know that there are quite a few Node.JS based frameworks out there that are very popular.
+I know that there are quite a few `Node.JS` based frameworks out there that are very popular.

 ## Understanding Project Settings